 FCR has obtained limited assurance on selected sustainability performance indicators since 2010.
-For details, see our Statement of Assurance.
+For details, see our Independent Practitioner's Assurance Report on page 54.

 This symbol identifies figures for which EY provided a limited level of assurance.

 How to Reach Us